seanalconada/Sean/README.md

 ## CMU

 [Creative task 1](https://academy.cs.cmu.edu/sharing/cornSilkLobster9820)
->Drawing of a pirate ship
+>Drawing of a pirate ship using different shapes and polygons.

 [Creative task 2](https://academy.cs.cmu.edu/sharing/tomatoShark1914)
->A moving boat when you click, moving objects in the background.
+>A moving boat when you click,and moving objects in the background that go at different speeds.
+Different variables and onMouseClick property.

 [Creative task 3](https://academy.cs.cmu.edu/sharing/burlyWoodCamel2870)
->A record player that spins and has different colors when you move your mouse.
+>A record player that spins and has different colors when you move your mouse. onMouseMove, click property, and if-else.

 [Creative task 4](https://academy.cs.cmu.edu/sharing/dimGrayAlligator7576)
->A game where one person tries to punch by clickinh and another tries to dodge.
+>A game where one person tries to punch by clicking and another tries to dodge. onKeyPress property, elif, and custom propertys.